-US and Afghan officials are responding with outrage after video surfaced of Taliban fighters executing a woman accused of adultery.
+U.S. and Afghan officials have expressed outrage after video surfaced of Taliban fighters executing a woman accused of adultery.

-The video, reportedly shot on a mobile phone in a village less than an hour's drive from Kabul, the country's capital, raises serious questions about the current state of the US mission in Afghanistan, and the ability of the Taliban to dictate the law so close to the country's capital.
+The video, apparently shot on a cellphone in a village less than an hour's drive from Kabul, the country's capital, underscores the delicate state of the U.S. mission in Afghanistan, and the ability of the Taliban to dictate the law so close to the country's capital.

 The video begins with a militant invoking words in Arabic.
-In the background, a young woman covered in a burqah from head to toe can be seen squatting on a patch of mud.
+In the background, a young woman covered in a burqa robe from head to toe can be seen squatting on a patch of mud.